NachtRaveVL/Simple-Hydroponics-Arduino/README.md

 Serial UART uses individual communication lines for each device, with the receive `RX` pin of one being the transmit `TX` pin of the other - thus having to "flip wires" when connecting.
 However, devices can always be active and never have to share their access.
 UART runs at low to mid kHz speeds and is useful for simple device control, albeit somewhat clumsy at times.

 * When wiring up modules that use Serial UART, make sure to flip `RX`/`TX` pins.
-* Always ensure that the data output pins and data input pins have compatible voltages.
+* Always ensure that any data output pins and data input pins have compatible voltages.

 Serial UART Devices Supported: Bluetooth-AT modules, ESP-AT WiFi modules, NMEA-AT GPS modules